 If an adult fails to meet a child at the bus stop or is late picking up the child at school staff will attempt to contact the parent or authorized emergency contacts.
-If a child is not picked up within a reasonable time, social services will be called.
+If a child is not picked up an hour or more after the center closes, social services will be called.
 Please see the "Responsibilities of Parents" section of this handbook for more information.